This page was last updated on: 17th September 2025

 email.*

-events - Copy webhook secret and add
+events - Copy webhook secret and add it to your Convex Environment Variables:

 - Get your Convex HTTP actions URL (ends in